Sugar, We're Goin Down: Chart performance

 "Sugar, We're Goin Down" would rise and fall in inconsistent patterns.
 The song debuted on the Billboard Hot 100 on July 2, 2005, at No. 93 and rose each week.
 Eleven weeks later, on September 17, 2005, the song entered the top 10 at its peak of No. 8, becoming Fall Out Boy's first top 10 single.
 At this point, the song did not have much airplay but had relied on the strength of digital downloads alone, and it experienced a sales surge following the band's performance at the 2005 MTV Video Music Awards.

 Following this download surge, however, downloads fell, and the song dropped to No. 15 the following week.
 During this time, though, mainstream radio support came in, and while downloads were falling, airplay was able to help stabilize the song.
 As a result, "Sugar" rose in the following weeks to be at either position No. 10 or 11.
 It spent five weeks in the top 10 and 20 weeks in the top 20, and in total stayed on the charts for 42 weeks before it was retired, making it the band's most successful single charting.
 The track peaked at No. 2 on the Hot Digital Songs chart and reached the top position on the Hot Digital Tracks chart.
 Its airplay peak was No. 18 on the Hot 100 Airplay chart.
+Through 2005, it sold 830,835 digital copies in the US.

 On the Pop 100 chart, "Sugar, We're Goin Down" displayed a slightly better performance.
 With the same digital download stats, but with an airplay panel to its advantage, the song reached a peak position of No. 6 on the Pop 100 with its component airplay, Pop 100 Airplay, being No. 6.
 In terms of total spins versus total impressions, the single also peaked at No. 6 on the Top 40 Mainstream chart.
 It reached No. 3 on the Hot Modern Rock Tracks chart and became a rock-radio staple.

 In the United Kingdom, the song first charted on January 15, 2006, at No. 54 before moving to just outside the top 20 at No. 24 on February 5.
 However, it continued rising in the charts in February, and entered the top 10 at its peak position of No. 8.
 As of 2013, the song has sold over 200,000 copies in the UK to date being certified silver.
 It remained in the top 75 of the UK Singles Chart for 21 weeks.